Nobuyoshi Sano: Cavia (2001–2010)

 In 2001, Sano left Namco citing unhappiness with its recent developments, and subsequently joined Cavia as a sound director.
 With Takayuki Aihara, Sano composed Drakengard, which released in 2003.
 Their goal was to create an experimental soundtrack that reflected the hack-and-slash gameplay and dark atmosphere, as well as the narrative theme of "madness."
 The music was composed through sampling various shortened pieces of classical music, and was then performed by a full orchestra.
 Sano and Aihara also sought to emulate the music of Northern Europe.
-The soundtrack received a mixed reception from users, many of which harshly criticized it for being repetitive and grating.
+The soundtrack received a mixed reception from users, many of whom harshly criticized it for being repetitive and grating.
 He detailed experiences of reading large volumes of negative comments surrounding the music on 2ch on a daily basis, which was much more than he had initially anticipated.
 However, it has also been praised for its unconventional approach, especially years after the game was released.
 As a result of the initial reception, his role in Drakengard 2 was limited to sound direction.

 In addition to Drakengard, Sano composed the soundtrack of Resident Evil: Dead Aim, using a synth-heavy score inspired by Goblin.
 For 2004's Ghost in the Shell: Stand Alone Complex, Sano took inspiration from drum and bass to match the game’s sense of speed.
 In 2006, Sano released a compilation album titled sanodg works, featuring a selection of tracks he considers to be his best.
 While the album was originally planned to include his work on the Ridge Racer and Tekken series, legal issues prevented their inclusion.
-The same year, he produced a collaborative album with the company Melody Clip, titled FM Sound Module Maniax, featuring tracks from various video game composers written with FM synthesis.
+The same year, he produced a collaborative album with the company Melody Clip, titled FM Sound Module Maniax, featuring tracks from various video game composers written with FM synthesis, such as fellow ex-Namco composers Hosoe and Okabe, and famed composers Yoko Shimomura and Yuzo Koshiro.
 Ringtone versions were also distributed on Melody Clip free of charge.
+Some composers chose not to exclusively utilize FM synths for their compositions, feeling that it was difficult to compose entirely with them.
+He also served as the music supervisor for Bullet Witch; he requested then-SuperSweep composer Masashi Yano to participate due to his expertise with Hollywood-inspired orchestral scores.
+Yano and Sano were originally going to collaborate on the score, with Yano composing orchestral parts and Sano handling breakbeat and bass.
+After Sano combined their parts together, it resulted in a hybrid of orchestral and techno; he was dissatisfied with the results and left Yano to compose the entire score alone.